William Contreras Player Props: Brewers vs. Blue Jays

-The Milwaukee Brewers, including William Contreras (.268 on-base percentage in past 10 games, 73 points below season-long percentage), take on starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+The Milwaukee Brewers, including William Contreras and his .486 slugging percentage over his past 10 games, take on starting pitcher Alek Manoah and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.

-He collected three RBI (going 2-for-4 with a home run) in his previous game against the Giants.
+He hit a home run while going 1-for-2 in his most recent game against the Blue Jays.

 William Contreras Game Info & Props vs. the Blue Jays